Solving Algebraic Equations

 Sensitivity analysis

 The tolerances should be set low enough that setting them lower does not change the statistical properties of posterior samples generated by the Stan program.
+The sensitivity can be analysed using importance sampling without need to re-run MCMC with different tolerances as shown by Timonen et al. (2023).

 Maximum number of steps

 The maximum number of steps can be used to stop a runaway simulation.
 This can arise in MCMC when a bad jump is taken, particularly during warmup.
-If the limit is hit, the current metropolis proposal gets rejected.
+If the limit is hit, the current Metropolis proposal gets rejected.
 Users will see a warning message stating the maximum number of steps has been exceeded.